tusharmath/react-announce/README.md

 }
  ```

- Too improve performance, the subscriptions are only created once the component mounts and are automatically remove as soon as it unmounts.
+ Too improve performance, the subscriptions are only created once the component mounts and are automatically removed (disposed) as soon as it unmounts.

 ### getComponentStream(stream: Observable, dispose: function)
 Exposes the component events of only the CURRENT instance, as a stream and is always called with context of that instance.
 It is called as soon as the component is mounted.